-This review aims to determine if ACERA has trained staff, backup personnel, and documented procedures for their critical processes.
+The purpose of this review is to determine if ACERA has trained staff, backup personnel, and documented procedures for their critical processes.
 As the pandemic continues, part of prudent business continuity planning requires organizations to ensure essential staff are identified, critical processes are fully documented and updated regularly, and backup personnel has been trained and assessed periodically.